 - Cases have been identified at your local hospital or at schools in your general vicinity.

 - The general public begins to panic and store shelves start running out of key supplies like food and bottled water.

-- Looting and lawlessness occurs within the local community.
+- Looting and lawlessness occur within the local community.